-In this article we will list the 20 most gay friendly cities in the world.
-Click to skip ahead and see the 10 most gay friendly cities in the world.
+In this article we will list the 20 most gay friendly cities in the US.
+Click to skip ahead and see the 10 most gay friendly cities in the US.

 The world has never been easy for homosexuals or rather anyone in the LGBTQ spectrum.
 Human beings generally don’t seem to be very comfortable with change, or anything outside the norm, which is perhaps one of the reasons why we have always been quick to judge and ostracize anyone who doesn’t meet the threshold of normalcy as arbitrarily determined by us.